qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

    |         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ mutable borrow occurs here
 ```

 (That simplified example is just for illustrating contagious borrow issue.
 The **`total_score` is analogous to a complex state that exists in real applications**.
 Same for subsequent examples.
-Just summing integer can use `.sum()` or local variable.
+Just summing integers can be done by `.sum()` or local variable.
 Simple integer mutable state can be workarounded using `Cell`.)

 This code is totally memory-safe: the `.add_score()` only touch the `total_score` field, and `.get_children()` only touch the `children` field.
 They work on separate data, but borrow checker thinks they overlap, because of **contagious borrow**: